 Make sure you provide plenty of space for each plant, but don’t be afraid of planting intensively.
 This is the main benefit of growing in raised garden beds rather than a container garden.

 You can squeeze a lot more plants into a raised bed than you can a container garden - take advantage of this!

-With a raised bed, you can also install systems to make your life easier and to support the health of your plants.
+With a raised bed, you can also install trellis cross supports to make your life easier and to support the health of your plants.